The Regulatory Sandbox Becomes the Exception Machine

 First, eligibility should be public and narrow.
 Sandboxes should prioritize real regulatory uncertainty, public-interest learning, and systems whose risks can be bounded.
 A product should not enter just because a company wants a faster path to market or a regulator's aura.

 Second, the testing plan should name the affected public.
-It should specify who may be touched by the system, what decisions or recommendations are in scope, what data is processed, what consent or notice is required, and what would count as unacceptable harm.
+It should specify who may be touched by the system, what decisions or recommendations are in scope, what data is processed, what consent or notice is required, what complaint path exists, and what would count as unacceptable harm.

 Third, exceptions should be explicit.
 If a law, license, registration, procedure, or compliance step is waived, suspended, relaxed, or interpreted flexibly, the record should say so.
 Governance fails when "sandbox" hides which ordinary protections have been set aside.